 All my focus fell solely on the record.
 I traded technique for a dream.

-When you take failure in swimming and use it as a learning method, you’ll find that:
+When you have failure in swimming and use it as a learning method, you’ll find that:

 - In the end, your failure wasn’t a failure.
 Not if you can learn and improve something for your future